-No garbage grinder shall hereafter be installed in an existing building building without a permit from the Board of Health, and no garbage grinder shall be installed in a new or existing building unless the system has been designed for its installation.
+No garbage grinder shall be installed in a new or existing building.
 It is noted that garbage grinders are not recommended where they discharge to subsurface disposal facilities.

 § 300-7.21.
 Septic tank cleaners or additives.

 Septic Tank Chemical cleaners or additives shall not be used in septic systems without consent of the Board of Health.
 Published research articles have documented that septic system additives have not resulted in positive effects on the operation of onsite septic systems, and can contaminate groundwater aquifers, render leaching fields dysfunctional and result in costly repairs to homeowners.